 any other relevant information.

-If the information provided is not sufficient, there may be grounds for judicial review.
+The right to be informed is an important part of the consent process discussed in section 10.1.1 above.
+Poor information will not allow the patient to make an informed decision, and may lead to judicial review.

 Patients are entitled to effective communication in a form, language and manner that enables them to understand the information provided, and in an environment that enables open, honest and effective communication (right 5, Code of Rights).
 It is essential that the information about the treatment be comprehensive.
 Consideration should always be given to the patient’s present mental state, and information should be repeated as appropriate if that state alters.
 Information communicated in written form should also be explained verbally.
 Under right 6(4) of the Code of Rights, ‘every consumer has the right to receive, on request, a written summary of information provided’.

+Patients and families/whānau need time with members of the treatment team to fully understand all possible treatment options (not just medication) and the potential side-effects.
+This includes the time to discuss advance directives to be used at those times when a person is too acutely ill to consent to treatment.

+Clinical teams should inform patients and their family/whānau that District Inspectors are available to support them in their understanding of the legal rights and obligations available under the Act.

 11.5 Section 68: Further rights in case of visual or audio recording

-Section 68 entitles every patient to be informed if any visual or audio recording is to be used.
-This right should be observed in any case when it is intended to record the treatment of a patient.
+Section 68(1) of the Act states that every patient is entitled to be informed where it is intended to make or use a videotape or other visual or audio recording of any interview with, or any other part of the treatment of, the patient.
+Section 68(2) states that no subsection (1) recording shall be done without the prior consent of the patient or their personal representative.

+With respect to the use of closed-circuit television (CCTV), the environment of clinics and hospitals inherently exhibits daily treatment.
+CCTV may at times, and in certain settings, be appropriate and necessary to monitor for the safety of patients, staff, and any person within the hospital.
+Because section 68 specifies that a patient’s’ informed consent is required if the intention is to make or use a videotape (or other visual or audio recording), this will not include the live monitoring of CCTV.
+That is, if the CCTV footage is only monitored in real-time (and is not recorded and kept), this does not meet the requirements where for which patients must provide informed consent.
+If CCTV footage were to require informed consent from patients, refusals under section 68 means that a hospital/clinic would not be able to operate a CCTV system.

 Note that rule 4 of the Health Information Privacy Code provides that health information must not be collected by a health agency by unlawful means or by means that are unfair or which intrude to an unreasonable extent upon the personal affairs of the individual concerned.
 Visual or audio recording of a patient contrary to section 68 of the Act would likely also be contrary to rule 4 and may entitle the patient to complain under the Privacy Act.